When

 Join us from September 22-24, 2025 in Berlin.

-We will work in interdisciplinary teams and discuss various aspects of responsible research and co-create actionable solutions for current issues.
+We will work in interdisciplinary teams to discuss various aspects of responsible research and co-create actionable solutions for current issues.

 Whether you're driven to improve research culture, want to rethink how science is evaluated, or design new models of funding and collaboration — this event is for you!

-This is a unique opportunity to work alongside different stakeholders from the research ecosystem on practical change projects — not just to talk about improving research practice, but to help build it.
+This is a unique opportunity to work alongside different stakeholders from the research ecosystem on practical change projects.
+We won't just talk about improving research practice, but help build it.

 What Is an Unconference?

 An Unconference is a participant-driven, interactive, unconventional meeting designed to maximize informal exchanges and stimulate discussions that typically occur during networking breaks at traditional conferences.
-At the RRiA Unconference, you won’t be listening to endless presentations — at this particular event, you’ll learn from conversations and activities, while working hands-on and collaborating with a team in a project towards a defined goal.
-Concretely, you will have the opportunity to
+At the RRiA Unconference, instead of listening to presentations, you’ll learn from conversations and activities, while working hands-on and collaborating with a team towards a defined goal.
+Concretely, you will have the opportunity to:

 • Join one of ten RRiA project teams, based on your interests and expertise.